Harmonia: End-to-End RAG Serving Optimization

 \section{Evaluation}

-We evaluate \system by implementing and studying four popular RAG pipelines.
-We compare \system against both author-provided deployment pipelines and commercial deployment engines like LangGraph~\cite{langgraph}.
-Our evaluation shows that \system at high load provides a gain of $\ge 1.48\times$ in throughput against all baselines.
+We evaluate \system{} on four representative RAG workflows and compare it against commercial engines, including LangChain~\cite{langgraph} and Haystack~\cite{Pietsch_Haystack_the_end-to-end_2019}.
+Under high load, \system{} improves throughput by up to $2.04\times$ and reduces SLO violations by up to 78.4\% relative to all baselines.

-\paragraph{Cluster Setup.} We conduct our evaluation on four servers, each equipped with two 16-core Intel Xeon Silver 4314 CPUs and 256 GiB of RAM, alongside eight NVIDIA A100 GPUs with 80 GiB of on-device memory.
+\textbf{Cluster Setup.} We conduct our evaluation on four servers, each equipped with two 16-core Intel Xeon Silver 4314 CPUs and 256 GiB of RAM, alongside eight NVIDIA A100 GPUs with 80 GiB of on-device memory.
 The servers run Ubuntu 22.04.1 with Linux kernel ver.
 5.15, using CUDA ver.
 12.3.

-\paragraph{Dataset.} We evaluate \system on a a dataset of 3000 chats sampled from the LMSYS-Chat-1M dataset~\cite{zheng2023lmsyschat1m}.
+\textbf{Implementation.} \system's core is implemented in over 6K lines of Python code.
+Its runtime controller coordinates worker processes responsible for executing various RAG components using gRPC~\cite{grpc} as the networking backbone to efficiently handle requests and responses between worker nodes, while also monitoring their status. \system uses Redis at each node to temporarily hold component outputs. \textbf{Dataset.} We evaluate \system on a dataset of 3000 chats sampled from the LMSYS-Chat-1M dataset~\cite{zheng2023lmsyschat1m}.
 Each sample includes a conversation ID, model name, conversation text, language tag, and OpenAI moderation API tag.
 We simulate arrival rates as a Poisson arrival process.